 Boys and girls in grade 6 or above and adults serve at Mass on the weekends.

 Are you interested in a fun and rewarding ministry?
 We are looking for adults willing to serve as acolytes at the 10:30 liturgy.
 Training will be provided and a commitment to serve only once every few months is all that is required.
-Please contact Lori Arnold at firstname.lastname@example.org.
-(If you are a 6th, 7th or 8th grader and aren’t yet serving, we need you on the team for all the mass times, so please email Lori!)
+(If you are a 6th, 7th or 8th grader and aren’t yet serving, we welcome you to join the team for all Mass times.)

 These individuals share the Body and Blood of Christ with the assembly at Mass.

-Some Masses have a Coordinator: Mara McGrath or designee (5:00) and Charles Jurczak or designee (10:30) are on hand to make sure all positions are filled before Mass and assisting the Lead Ministers with cleaning of the bowls and cups after Mass.
+Some Masses have a Coordinator and are on hand to make sure all positions are filled before Mass and assisting the Lead Ministers with cleaning of the bowls and cups after Mass.
 If the coordinator for your Mass is not present or there is not one, it is requested that both Lead Ministers make every effort to see that most if not all positions are filled prior to the start of Mass.

 (#1 Bread & #4 Wine) RESPONSIBILITIES BEFORE Mass, DURING THE COMMUNION RIGHT & AFTER MASS: